Index fund

-Origins
+History

 The first theoretical model for an index fund was suggested in 1960 by Edward Renshaw and Paul Feldstein, both students at the University of Chicago.
 While their idea for an "Unmanaged Investment Company" garnered little support, it did start off a sequence of events in the 1960s.

-Qualidex Fund, Inc., a Florida Corporation, chartered on May 23, 1967 (317247) by Richard A. Beach (BSBA Banking and Finance, University of Florida, 1957) and joined by Walton D. Dutcher Jr., filed a registration statement (2-38624) with the SEC on October 20, 1970 which became effective on July 31, 1972.
-"The fund organized as an open-end, diversified investment company whose investment objective is to approximate the performance of the Dow Jones Industrial Stock Average", thereby becoming the first index fund.
+The Qualidex Fund was started in 1970 and was the first open-end index mutual fund available to retail investors.
+It tracked the Dow Jones Industrial Average of 30 stocks.
+The problem with the Dow index is that it is price weighted, not market-cap weighted, so requires frequent costly rebalancing.
+Another early index fund was the Samsonite pension fund, which began to track the New York Stock Exchange in the early 1970s.
+It was an equally weighted fund.
+Again, because it was not market-cap weighted, this proved impractical.

 In 1973, Burton Malkiel wrote A Random Walk Down Wall Street, which presented academic findings for the lay public.
 It was becoming well known in the popular financial press that most mutual funds were not beating the market indices.
 Malkiel wrote:

 What we need is a no-load, minimum management-fee mutual fund that simply buys the hundreds of stocks making up the broad stock-market averages and does no trading from security to security in an attempt to catch the winners.
 Whenever below-average performance on the part of any mutual fund is noticed, fund spokesmen are quick to point out "You can't buy the averages."
 It's time the public could.